-On December 22, 2005, the Company granted an officer a restricted award for 3,500,000 shares of common stock.
-Approximately 2,500,000 shares of the award vested on a quarterly basis over a four-year period through 2009.
-The remaining 1,000,000 shares of the award vest upon the achievement of specified clinical and regulatory milestones.
-Of the 1,000,000 restricted awards subject to performance based vesting, there were 411,765 unvested shares as of December 31, 2010, which would vest upon the pending successful completion of one last milestone, which is the filing and the FDA's acceptance of the Company's first NDA filing on or before March 31, 2011.
+On December 22, 2005, the Company granted an officer a restricted award for 875,000 shares of common stock.
+Approximately 625,000 shares of the award vested on a quarterly basis over a four-year period through 2009.
+The remaining 250,000 shares of the award vest upon the achievement of specified clinical and regulatory milestones.
+Of the 250,000 restricted awards subject to performance based vesting, there were 102,941 unvested shares as of December 31, 2010, which would vest upon the pending successful completion of one last milestone, which is the filing and the FDA's acceptance of the Company's first NDA filing on or before March 31, 2011.
 As the Company believed that achievement of this milestone was probable, the Company began recording stock compensation expense related to the fair value of this performance based restricted award in its consolidated statements of operations during the period ended December 31, 2010.
-The performance condition was not met, so the unvested portion of the restricted stock award expired as of March 31, 2011 and the related expense was reversed on that date.
+The performance condition was not met, so the unvested portion of the restricted stock award expired on March 31, 2011 and the related expense was reversed on that date.

-On the grant date, the Company estimated the fair value of restricted common stock to be \$0.10 per share.
-The total estimated fair value of \$350,000 is being recognized during a) to the requisite service period ratably over four years and b) the portion subject to the achievement of the specified performance conditions is being recognized when achievement of those conditions is considered probable.
-For the years ended December 31, 2008, 2009 and 2010 and for the nine months ended September 30, 2010 and 2011, the Company recognized approximately \$62,000, \$62,000, \$141,000, \$0, and \$(141,000), respectively, in stock compensation related to this arrangement.
+On the grant date, the Company estimated the fair value of restricted common stock to be \$0.40 per share.
+The total estimated fair value of \$350,000 was recognized a) ratably over the four year requisite service period and b) the portion subject to the achievement of the specified performance conditions is being recognized when achievement of those conditions was considered probable.
+For the years ended December 31, 2009, 2010 and 2011, the Company recognized approximately \$62,000, \$141,000, and \$(141,000), respectively, in stock compensation related to this arrangement.
 The following table summarizes activity related to these non-vested shares:

-Number of Shares Weighted- Average Fair Value
+Number of Average Shares Fair Value

-Non-vested shares, December 31, 2009 411,765 \$ 0.10
+Non-vested shares, December 31, 2010 102,941 \$ 0.40

 Granted

 Vested

-Forfeited or expired -

-Non-vested shares, December 31, 2010 411,765 \$ 0.10

-Granted

-Vested

-Forfeited or expired (411,765) \$ 0.10
+Forfeited or expired (102,941) \$ 0.40

-Non-vested shares, September 30, 2011
+Non-vested shares, December 31, 2011